Don’t care must consider long term care

 The basic problem is most pension savers approaching retirement have no idea how much money they need for long-term care, according to the findings of Chartered Insurance Institute research.

-The study, Who cares?, points out that the average cost of care in a nursing home is around £26,000 a year, while the average stay is two years, adding up to a bill of £52,000.
+The study, Who cares? in 2010 points out that the average cost of care in a nursing home is around £26,000 a year, while the average stay is two years, adding up to a bill of £52,000 and costs have increased significantly since then.

 During that time, the report highlights the average pension is around £10,000 per year, leaving a massive shortfall.